frontenddogma/web-development-glossary/manuscript/s.md

 Storage engine
 : → Database engine

+Storybook
+: A tool for building UI components and pages in isolation, to aid UI development, testing, and documentation.
+Storybook was released in 2016. ℹ︎&nbsp;[storybook.js.org](https://storybook.js.org/)

 Stream
 : A sequence of data elements made available over time.
 A stream can be thought of as items on a conveyor belt being processed one at a time rather than in large batches.
 Streams are processed differently from batch data—normal functions cannot operate on streams as a whole, as they have potentially unlimited data, and formally, streams are co-data (potentially unlimited), not data (which is finite).
 Functions that operate on a stream, producing another stream, are known as filters, and can be connected in pipelines, analogously to function composition.
 Filters may operate on one item of a stream at a time, or may base an item of output on multiple items of input, such as a moving average.&nbsp;[†](#w-stream)